alexruco/jerry-plugin/README.md

 Each time a new subscriber is captured, the plugin triggers a `generate_lead` event in the data layer with the `lead_source` parameter set to `"jerry modal"`.
 This allows seamless integration with Google Tag Manager or other analytics tools.

+## Multilingual Support

+Jerry Lead Capturing Plugin is fully translatable and supports multiple languages.
+We welcome contributions from the community to add translations in different languages.

+### How to Contribute Translations

+1. **Generate or download the `.pot` file** from the `languages` directory.
+2. **Use a translation tool** like Poedit or Loco Translate to create a `.po` and `.mo` file for your language.
+3. **Save the files** in the `languages` directory using the correct language and locale codes (e.g., `jerry-lead-capture-fr_FR.po` for French).
+4. **Submit your translation** via a pull request on GitHub or by contacting the plugin author.

 ## Changelog

 ### Version 1.3